 A type of Indigenous land use agreement.

 An application to a higher court to review a decision of a lower court or tribunal.
-For example, an appeal from a decision of a Federal Circuit Court judge may be made to the Federal Court, and a decision of a single judge of the Federal Court may be the subject of an appeal to the Full Court of the Federal Court.
+For example, an appeal from a decision of a Federal Circuit and Family Court judge may be made to the Federal Court, and a decision of a single judge of the Federal Court may be the subject of an appeal to the Full Court of the Federal Court.

 The power given to a court to hear appeals in certain matters.

 The individual, organisation or corporation who/which applies to the Court to start legal proceedings against another person or persons.
-Also known as ‘plaintiff’ in admiralty and corporations matters and in some other courts.
-In the National Native Title Tribunal the applicant is the person or persons who make an application for a determination of native title or a future act determination.
+Also known as 'plaintiff' in admiralty and corporations matters and in some other courts.

 The document that starts most proceedings in the Federal Court.
 Also used as a broad term for what the applicant is doing here: he or she is "making an application".

 Cause of action

-A technical term used in the Federal Court’s electronic case management system to classify proceedings commenced with the Court.
+A technical term used in the Federal Court's electronic case management system to classify proceedings commenced with the Court.
 There are sixteen main causes of action and five supplementary causes of action.
 These classifications are different from the way in which the Court organises and manages its work, which is done through nine National Practice Areas (NPAs).
-See National Practice Area.
+See also National Practice Areas.

 An application made by Indigenous Australians seeking compensation for loss or impairment of their native title.